Manikandan-9/automatetheboring/README.md

 # automatetheboring
-Practice Projects from the book automatetheboring
+Practice Projects from the book automatetheboringstuffwithpython